Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 What Piketty fails to notice throughout his book is that the wealthy are not simply richer than other people, but are a class that rules, a class that dominates the political life of each capitalist country.
 Piketty, like other bourgeois economists, offers advice to the powers that be, corporate or governmental.
 But this sort of advice, coming as it does from academia, might or might not feed into the streams of opinion and pressure that form the political environment in which governmental decisions are made.
 Occasionally the proposals of economists might be relevant to the policy-making process, but generally proposals that strike fear into the hearts of the superrich quickly wind up in someone’s wastebasket.
 There’s one thing we can be sure of, regarding Piketty’s tax proposals.
 He can be confident he will remain a prize-winning economist, with all the honors he so richly deserves, even if his tax proposals are never mentioned in the circles of the policy-makers.

-However, when the crisis of capitalism grows to point that the masters of the universe begin to feel the relentless pressure of the masses seething in discontent, they begin to feel the temptation to give some concessions that might alleviate the misery of these masses.
+However, when the crisis of capitalism grows to the point that the masters of the universe begin to feel the relentless pressure of the masses seething in discontent, they begin to feel the temptation to give some concessions that might alleviate the misery of these masses.
 A new fear rises in their hearts, the fear of losing everything in the chaos of a crisis they don’t understand and can’t control.
 This fear opens up space for reconsidering the possibility of a higher income tax on the upper brackets, higher corporate taxes, value added taxes, or individual taxes on capital gains, inheritance, etc.

 “That’s why we need a tax on wealth.
 The Ultra-Millionaire Tax taxes the wealth of the richest Americans.
 It applies only to households with a net worth of $50 million or more—roughly the wealthiest 75,000 households, or the top 0.1%.
 Households would pay an annual 2% tax on every dollar of net worth above $50 million and a 3% tax on every dollar of net worth above $1 billion.
 Because wealth is so concentrated, Saez and Zucman project that this small tax on roughly 75,000 households will bring in $2.75 trillion in revenue over a ten-year period.”